 Table of Contents Hide

-Today on A Day in the Life, we’re getting to know Bill Douglas, CEO of OpticWise.
+Today we’re getting to know Bill Douglas, CEO of OpticWise.

 Bill Douglas is a lifetime entrepreneur, having started, sold, acquired and exited multiple businesses.
 He’s made the INC growth list, among many others, and has been awarded a US Patent, and is a mechanical engineering graduate of the prestigious Georgia Tech and of the Entrepreneurial Master’s Program at MIT.

 A survivor of two near-death experiences and a major medical diagnosis, Bill has seen both sides of life and both sides of success, earning himself the nickname ResilienceGuy along the way.
 He’s been shaped by his experiences in life and business, becoming passionate about passing on his lessons to help the next generation grow and succeed, especially his two sons.

 OpticWise is focused entirely on monetizing technology assets in CRE, providing tenants with a sophisticated, seamless, and secure connected experience while delivering income, positioning and control to owners.

 05.30 – 07.30: Rise and Rock!